ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/get-entity-change-vector.java.markdown

 # Session: How to Get Entity Change-Vector

-The change-vector reflects the cluster wide point in time where something happened.
-It includes the unique database ID, node identifier, and the Etag of the document in the specific node.
+* The change-vector reflects the cluster-wide point in time in which a change occured, and includes the unique database ID, node identifier, and document Etag in the specific node.
-When a document is downloaded from the server, it contains various metadata information e.g. ID or current change-vector.
-Current change-vector is stored within the metadata in session and is available for each entity using the `getChangeVectorFor` method from the `advanced` session operations.
+* When a document is downloaded from the server, it contains various metadata information.
+  E.g. ID or current change-vector.
+* The current change-vector is stored within the session metadata and is available for each entity using the `getChangeVectorFor` method from the `advanced` session operations.

 ## Syntax